Monetizing gay pride through sponsorship.

 A cartoon showing manufacturing companies and businesses adapting to changing demands, and about the adaptability of capitalism.

-Cartoon about the morality or ethics of business practice.
+Cartoon about the morality or ethics of business practice, especially in a globalised capitalist economic system.

-An image illustrating business ethics, corporate greed, acquisitiveness.
+An image illustrating business ethics, globalisation, corporate greed, acquisitiveness, globalization.

 Investment bankers’ bonuses and pay joke